SentinelN1/Mathemania/README.md

 # Complex
-Open source C++ library for working complex numbers and complex numbers functions
+C++ library for working with complex numbers and complex functions